-Partial Asset Dispositions
+Partial Asset Dispositions On Capital Expenses

-But in spite of this understandable frustration and confusion, the new regulations provide one noteworthy loophole that property owners, small businesses, real estate investors will need to understand about the partial disposition rules.
+In spite of this understandable frustration and confusion, the new regulations provide one noteworthy loophole that property owners, small businesses, real estate investors will need to understand about the partial disposition rules.

 Say you have a real estate investment, e.g. a small office building, and you need to replace the roof.
 Prior regulations had you capitalizing and depreciating the new roof over the usual depreciable life while also depreciating the costs of the old roof which was in a landfill somewhere.
 With the new rules you can write-off the disposed and undepreciated old roof.

 Disposition Election Example

 Here is a simple example of how this typically works.
 Say a small office building was purchased for $390,000 10 years ago and there is need to replace the roof.
 That would mean that after exactly ten years of depreciation, the taxpayer would have depreciated $100,000 of this amount because $390,000 divided by 39 years equals $10,000 a year.
 But a building only has one roof. why would you want to continue depreciating the old roof that's not in some landfill?

 If the roof needs to be replaced after 10 years, what you will want to do is commission an Asset Disposition Study or a Cost Segregation Study to determine the value of the old roof at the time you purchased the property 10 years ago.
 The Asset Disposition Study is an analysis of your property that determines the original value of the building components of the property at the time you acquire it.
 It then accounts for the prior depreciation associated with those building components producing a report of each components book value.
 In this way you will know the cost of the old roof and the other building components.
 So, when you replace them you'll know the amount of the deduction.